tezc/sc/README.md

 Common data structures and utilities for C.

 Each folder is independent and contains a header and a source file.
-There is no build, just copy paste *.h *.c files into your project.
+There is no build for libraries, just copy *.h *.c files into your project.

 ### List